pypa/virtualenv/docs/index.rst

     necessary pip/setuptools/virtualenv distributions available locally.
 All
-    of the installation methods above include a ``virtualenv_support`` directory alongside ``virtualenv.py`` which contains a complete set of pip, distribute and setuptools distributions, and so are fully supported.
+    of the installation methods above include a ``virtualenv_support`` directory alongside ``virtualenv.py`` which contains a complete set of pip and setuptools distributions, and so are fully supported.

 Usage
 -----